-If you move home and want to transfer this mortgage to a new property, you can do so if the application satisfies the normal lending criteria of Scottish Building Society.
-If the new property is of a lower value, you may be required to repay part of the amount outstanding on the mortgage.
+If you move home and want to transfer this mortgage to a new property, you can do this if the application satisfies our normal lending criteria.
+If the new property is of a lower value, you may be required to repay part of the outstanding mortgage balance.

 What if my circumstances change?

 If for any reason you no longer want the Retirement Interest-Only Mortgage, you can repay the amount you owe to the Society at any time.
-There may be a charge for early repayment (see below).
-You should let us know if you intend to move, or have moved, into long-term care.
-It is your estate executor’s responsibility to inform us of your death.
+There could be a charge for early repayment (see Early Repayment Charges above).
+You should let us know if you plan to move, or have moved, into long-term care.
+It’s your estate executor’s responsibility to inform us of your death.

 What if I want to borrow more money in the future?